 Odisha Govt creating fear among commuters through New MV Act: Congress

-Reacting to the allegations of misbehaviour by police personnel during checking under the amended Motor Vehicle Act (MVA), Congress Senior leader Suresh Routray today said that the state Government is creating an environment of fear for the commuters.
-“Yesterday, there were reports of misbehavior with commuters.
+“Reports of police personnel misbehaving with few commuters had surfaced yesterday.
 The state Government is keen on creating troubles for the public.
-People commuting to important places like hospitals and schools are facing a lot of inconvenience due to the strict enforcement of the new MV Act,” Routray said, ”
+People commuting to important places like hospitals and schools are facing a lot of inconveniences due to strict enforcement of the new MV Act,” Routray said, ”